 An academic advisor is assigned during the graduate admission process.
-Students are required to meet in person with their academic advisor prior to enrollment in their first cluster, as well as for enrollment in their final cluster in the program, which serves as their exit interview.
+Students are required to meet in person with their academic advisor prior to enrollment.
 During the remainder of their time in the program, students have the option to either (1) meet in person with their academic advisor for enrollment advising, or (2) contact their advisor by email or by telephone for enrollment advising.
 During this advisor contact time, the academic advisor discusses degree and enrollment options and opens the student's portal for online registration.
-Graduate students may enroll prior to the start of each quarter, or they may simultaneously enroll in both summer and fall quarters during the summer quarter enrollment period.
-They may enroll in both winter and spring quarters during the winter quarter enrollment period.
+Graduate students may enroll prior to the start of each term during the registration period.